 However, you should know that there are aspects of buying experience that isn’t exactly in your hands.

 The aspect of buying experience you can’t control #

 Before we talk about the essential yet often disregarded aspects of a positive experience, it’s worth mentioning one thing you can’t really control, no matter how hard you try.
 It’s how your prospective buyers discover your product and at which point they decide to reach out to you after they discover your product.

 Namely, the recent study by Gartner finds that sales reps have only about 5% of a customer’s time during their buying journey.
-Most of the buyers prefer to do some research on their own before reaching out to you.
-That is especially true to B2B and SaaS buying cycles.
+Most buyers prefer to do some research on their own before reaching out to you.
+That is especially true for B2B and SaaS buying cycles.

 Sure, the whole point of product marketing is to make sure the prospects learn about your product and develop the need to buy it.
 It's a sweet spot between your sales, marketing, and product development efforts.

 However, it’s impossible to be 100% sure that your message has actually reached the right person at the right time.
 One way to get control over how prospects learn about you is to proactively engage them using outbound strategies.
 Whether it’s a targeted advertising campaign or cold outreach, this gives you an opportunity to build awareness or kick off the buying journey.

 However, there’s always a chance that this won’t be the first time they hear about your product.
 This means you shouldn’t focus solely on outbound or inbound tactics.
 It’s best to use a combination of the two.
 Just make sure the experience you offer is consistent across all the campaigns, channels, touchpoints, messaging, etc.